A grassroot environmental initiative

 Support our Mission and Goal

-We dream of a greener and cleaner environment and with your support we aspire to go beyond the Jdeidet-Ghazir/Qattine area.
+We dream of a greener and cleaner environment and aspire to expand beyond the Jdeidet-Ghazir/Qattine area.
 There are a few ways you can help us make our dream come true.
-You can donate either online or in person, you can shop on our online eco-store, and you can sign up to volunteer.
+You can support us by donating either online or in person, you can also shop on our online eco-store, and you can sign up to volunteer.

 Note: